 When a Scot Ties the Knot is delightful, charming and entirely enjoyable – and Maddie is easily one of my favourite Dare heroines, if not the favourite (watch out, Minerva Highwood!).
 It’s a novel that celebrates women who don’t fit into moulds, soldiers who need someone to help them believe in a life beyond the battlefield, and the kind of love the blooms when you least expect it.
 This book is an excellent addition to Dare’s body of work and a highly recommended read for romance fans.

-Disclaimer: I received an advanced copy of this book in exchange for an honest review.
+I received an advanced copy of this book from Edelweiss in exchange for a fair review.

 [Photo Credit: Goodreads]